Knowledge Base

 Onion Routing

 A technique for anonymous communication over a computer network where messages are encrypted in layers (like an onion) and routed through multiple nodes, with each node decrypting only its layer to reveal the next destination.
 The Tor network uses onion routing to provide anonymity for both users and .onion hidden services.
-According to privacy research, while onion routing protects legitimate privacy needs, it also enables criminal activities on the dark web by making it extremely difficult to trace communications back to their source.

 .onion Domain

 A special-use top-level domain suffix designating an anonymous hidden service reachable via the Tor network.
 Unlike traditional domains registered through DNS, .onion addresses are cryptographically generated and can only be accessed through Tor Browser.
-According to Tor Project statistics, thousands of .onion sites exist, ranging from legitimate privacy-focused services to dark web marketplaces and ransomware leak sites that threat intelligence platforms monitor.

 P